OmidTorkan-msc/OmidTorkan-msc/README.md

-## 🔭 I’m currently working on
+## 🔭 I’m currently focusing on

-- Developing a new NLP model for sentiment analysis.
+- Expanding my expertise in NLP and deep learning through personal projects.
-- Exploring deep learning techniques for image classification.
+- Exploring cutting-edge AI techniques for real-world applications.
-- Working on a thesis related to AI ethics.
+- Contributing to open-source projects in machine learning and data science.
-- Building a data pipeline for real-time analytics.
+- Enhancing my skills in scalable data pipelines and cloud-based analytics.

 ## 👯 I’m looking to collaborate on